Who We Are 2003

 January 2003 brought a new Noble Theme Contest Coordinator.
 Sandra Moore took the helm and announced the guidelines for the 2003 contest.

-During April, Tracie Peterson stepped down from the Advisory Board and Karen Kingsbury accepted an appointment to Tracie’s seat on the AB.
+During April, Tracie Peterson stepped down from the Advisory Board and Karen Kingsbury accepted an appointment to Tracie’s seat on the Advisory Board.

 By May excitement regarding the National Conference in Houston was building.
-Vice President Rachel Hauck named Patty Hall as the Publicity Coordinator for the event.
+Interim President Rachel Hauck named Patty Hall as the Publicity Coordinator for the event.
 In June, Secretary Lynette Sowell announced the first ACRW Conference Scholarship program.
-Ten scholarships would be given to applicants chosen according to their expressed financial need.
+Ten scholarships were given to applicants selected according to their expressed financial need.

 By August 16, ACRW membership had increased to 366.

-The conference coordinator was VP Rachel Hauck.
-Her assistant was Allison Wilson.
-The committee consisted of: Tammy Alexander, Sandra Moore, Carrie Turansky, Diana Urban, and Martha Rogers.
+The conference coordinator was Interim President Rachel Hauck with her assistant Allison Wilson.
+The committee consisted of Tammy Alexander, Sandra Moore, Carrie Turansky, Diana Urban, and Martha Rogers.

 ACRW membership increased to more than 400 during 2003.